dav-eng-code/inventoryAPI/README.md

 The app will run locally using an sqlite database.
 When hosted on Heroku, the postgresql is used instead as determined by the DATABASE_URL environmental variable.

 # Authentication
-setup.sh also contains tokens for authentication.
+setup.sh also contains tokens for authentication and authorization.

+The following roles are used for authorization at endpoints:
+- Inventory Admin   - all permisions granted
+- Documenter        - get:containers, get:items, patch:items, post:items
+- Organiser         - get:containers, get:items, patch:items, patch:containers, post:containers
+- Mover             - get:containers, patch:containers

 # API Endpoints